center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 ### 👾 Red Team Procedures

 #### Kali Setup
-Ensure OceanLotus GitHub repo is cloned to the Kali host and infrastrucre is set up according to the infrastructure.md (This includes ensure the handlers are configured correctly in the `config/handler_config.yml` file and the compiled binary for the control server has been built)
+Ensure OceanLotus GitHub repo is cloned to the Kali host, all payloads are compiled with correct infrastructure information and infrastructure is set up according to the infrastructure.md (This includes ensure the handlers are configured correctly in the `config/handler_config.yml` file and the compiled binary for the control server has been built).

 Open **two** terminal windows on your local machine (assuming a macOS or similar terminal)